ismaelgalarza1/flightlogmanagementsystem/README.md

 # Flightlog Management System  (FMS)

 - FMS is a simple React Native application that tracks Drone operators flight missions, Hours, Currency, and medical expiration date.
-- Technology use is React Native, Firebase authentication, and firebase cloud.

 ## language and Framework used